Iris florentina: Culture

 During the Middle Ages and the Renaissance period, ‘Iris green' (or 'Verdelis' and 'Vert d'iris'), was a rare, paint pigment colour used by manuscript illuminators and painters.
 It was made from the juice of the fresh flowers of Iris florentine and/or Iris germanica.
 The bluish or purplish petal juice was steeped (soaked) in boiling water, then combined and thickened with alum.
 It then produces a clear green paint.
-It was used in the 14th and 15th centuries.
+It was used in the fourteenth and fifteenth centuries.
 It can not be distinguished from 'sap green' (or 'verte de vessie' or 'verde di vesica') a paint juice derived from Buckthorn berries.

 On the triptych painting, "Adorazione dei Pastori" by painter Hugo van der Goes (in 1475 or 1476), it has images of Iris florentina and Iris pallida.
 It is in the Botticelli room of the Uffizi Gallery.

 The white flowers of Iris florentina are also used church decoration, and planted around graves in the city of Florence, as a token of respect to the deceased.